JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 #

-Who is the email from?
+Question 2: Who is the email from?

 `Mr. James Jackson`